 Owner Leo Keka sings the praises of Quincy – just 7.5 miles from Boston, and a great place to eat and stay.
 Bostonians have certainly found their way to Alba, a chophouse – sushi restaurant, with patrons pouring out of limos and Uber-X’s to dine here on a random midweek night.

-Keka’s new sushi chef constructs both traditional and unusual rolls – like the excellent Mango Mambo Roll, and Maui Onion Roll ($16 each).
-Of course you can get great aps like Paprika Shrimp ($14), Octopus ($16), and end (or start) the night reveling at the rooftop bar.
+Keka’s new sushi chef constructs both traditional and unusual rolls – like the excellent Mango Mambo Roll, and Maui Onion Roll.
+Of course you can get great aps like Paprika Shrimp, Octopus, and end (or start) the night reveling at the rooftop bar.

 EAT: Shabu – part of Fuji Restaurant Group

-Now in his 40’s, Laing is a young entrepreneur with nine restaurants in Boston and the surrounding area.
-(Yo-Cha Frozen Yogurt, B-Café, Shabu-Mein in Cambridge, Fuji Kendall, etc).
+Fast forward a few decades, and, Laing is a young entrepreneur with seven restaurants in Boston and the surrounding area.

 EAT: The Tavern at Quarry Hills